 De Acosta's holy man, the venerated Indian saint the Bhagavan Sri Ramana Maharshi, who both Maugham and Mercedes met in 1938, albeit several months apart, had died in 1950 and Maugham at the very end of the year of 1965.
 During those intervening years most of her spiritual connections were all but gone or dissapated.
 She was nearing the end of her years and still she had not obtained the level of Attainment she had always sought and knew personally could be reached.

 Using what was left of her society and Hollywood connections she began searching for leads to the only two remaining links in the scheme of things she could think of.
-The first of her links was a man by the name of Guy Hague, discussed below in her memoirs and thought by many to have been the role model for the Larry Darrell character in Maugham's novel The Razor's Edge.
+The first of her links was a man by the name of Guy Hague, discussed below in her memoirs and, although patently not so, thought by many to have been the role model for the Larry Darrell character in Maugham's novel The Razor's Edge.
 The second link, ironically enough, was the ACTUAL real life person Maugham used as the role model for the Larry Darrell character.
 Nobody in India from the broader Sri Ramana circles had seen or heard of Hauge since his return to the states sometime around the start of World War II.
 As well, just as she began her search to talk with the REAL role model for Darrell, which she heard through friends was living in the general Southern California area, he had --- albeit unrelated to her quest --- absconded himself on one of the Channel Islands off the coast of California and was, for the most part, at the time, nowhere to be found.
 Later, as others heard about him, small numbers caught up with him here and there and he gained a small but lasting reputation as the "holy man of the Channel Islands."
 However, during the period we are talking about here he was unreachable.(see).
 The trail led de Acosta to an obscure American Zen master living not far from her by the name of Alfred Pulyan (d.
 1966).
 Pulyan had just finished having the only person remotely left in the loop, the Wanderling, visit his wooded country compound during the summer of 1965 for study-practice.
 The real-life person Somerset Maugham had used as a role model for the Darrell character had become the Wanderling's Mentor some years earlier and it was he that sent the Wanderling to Pulyan --- hence the connection.
 De Acosta, who had somehow become privilege to the then little known fact that the Wanderling had visited the ashram of Sri Ramana and had darshan under the Maharshi as a young boy, was sure the Wanderling still maintained a working or spiritual relationship with his mentor and would be able to arrange a meeting.
 At the time De Acosta was in the process of searching down the Wanderling he was just nearing the end of the so-called twelve year rule and had not yet reached the Full Attainment that eventually befell him as outlined in Dark Luminosity.
 He and De Acosta set a meeting at her place at 315 East 68th Street in Manhattan, New York City to figure out how she and his mentor could cross paths as well as for the Wanderling to meet her friend, the avant garde pop artist Andy Warhol.
 However, on May 9, 1968, before the two were actually able to finalize any arrangements, Mercedes De Acosta died.

 Because of her death the meeting between the Wanderling and De Acosta did not come off, and because of same, the Wanderling figured that was the end of it.
 However, within days of De Acosta's death, oddly enough, the Wanderling received a request from Andy Warhol to meet anyway.
 The typically New York based Warhol just happened to be staying in La Jolla, California, not far down the coast from where the Wanderling was living at the time.
 Warhol was filming a movie called San Diego Surf with a bunch his groupies, including not just a few of whom were seemingly experiencing the short and long term effects of west coast/Mexican mescaline for the first time during the Wanderling's stay --- of which, it must be said, neither he nor Warhol participated in.